jspsych/jsPsych/docs/developers/documentation.md

 ## Viewing the local docs

-Run `poetry run mike serve` to launch a local webserver.
+To launch a local webserver, run `poetry run mike serve`, or use jsPsych's custom npm command: `npm run docs:serve`.

 The docs will be viewable at `http://localhost:8000`.

+## Updating the public docs site

+!!! warning "For core maintainers only"

+After the documentation has been built locally (and therefore committed to your local `gh-pages` branch), you can update the live documentation site by switching to your `gh-pages` branch and pushing to the remote `gh-pages` branch.